tnkqq/anime-searcher/README.md

 # Description

 Telegram bot for anime search anime.
 Work with shikimori graphql api.
 FSM used Redis as storage.
+SQLAlchemy as ORM.
+PostgreSQL as db.

 ---